architecture-building-systems/CityEnergyAnalyst/docs/installation-on-windows.rst

 #.
 The command line interface: This is the command line to all the commands of CEA from your computer terminal
 #.
 The dashboard: This a web-based interface to CEA, open source and developed by the CEA team.
 #.
 The pycharm interface: this interface provides access to all the source code of CEA.
 #.
-The Arcgis interface: This a GIS interface to CEA.
+The ArcGIS interface: This a GIS interface to CEA.
 #.
 The Rhino/Grasshopper interface: This a 3D modeling interface to CEA.

 While the command line interface, and dashboard interface are included during the installation of CEA, the rest of the interfaces